-Remote broadcasts demand brisk deployment of dozens of strands of cable to cameras that fly over football fields, hang from cranes and are regathered and tossed into crates to be shipped to the next tough venue.
-Most important, in all of these harsh broadcasting environments, the technology must survive again and again.
+Remote broadcasts demand the brisk deployment of dozens of strands of cable to cameras that fly over football fields, hang from cranes, and are then re-gathered and tossed into crates to be shipped to the next tough venue.
+Most important, in all of these harsh broadcasting environments, it must survive again and again.

-Remote broadcasting specialists such as IMS Productions are involved with such rigorous field environments throughout the year.
+Remote broadcasting specialists such as IMS Produc-

+tions are involved with such rigorous field environments throughout the year.
 Headquartered across from the famed Indianapolis Motor Speedway, IMS Productions Mobile Unit Group travels the nation in heavy-duty trucks equipped with studios and satellite uplinks that provide live production services for national sports and entertainment broadcasts and events.

-"Our fleet of mobile studios travels to hundreds of events across the country throughout the year, sometimes having to set up and tear down the same day before heading to the next venue," said Paul Nijak, IMS Productions Director of Engineering.
-"Even with all the rigors of meeting this schedule, remarkably little fiber cable gets broken-perhaps one or two pieces a year."
+"Our fleet of mobile studios travels to hundreds of events across the country throughout the year, sometimes having to set up and tear down the same day before heading to the next venue," says Paul Nijak, IMS Productions director of engineering.
+"Even with all the rigors of meeting this schedule, remarkably little fiber cable gets broken - perhaps one or two pieces a year."

-One of IMS Productions' typical weeks includes providing broadcast production for the Verizon IndyCar Series, in locations such as St. Petersburg, FL, USA, where the 1.8 mile, 14-turn circuit incorporates city streets and a section of airport runway where 100,000' of broadcast cable are laid behind temporary walls and fences, flown across sections of track and sometimes pulled through swamps and waterways.
+One of IMS Productions typical weeks includes providing broadcast production for the Verizon IndyCar Series, in locations such as St. Petersburg, where the 1.8-mile, 14-turn circuit incorporates city streets and a section of airport runway where 100,000 ft. of broadcast cable are laid behind temporary walls and fences, flown across sections of track and sometimes pulled through swamps and waterways.

-Immediately following the race, IMS Productions crew will gather up the cable and head cross-country to a PBR (Professional Bull Riders) Built Ford Tough Series event, where an average of 15,000' of cable is unspooled by hand around a ring where it is exposed to considerable grime and foot traffic.
+Immediately following the race, IMS Productions crew will gather up the cable and head cross country to a PBR (Professional Bull Riders) Built Ford Tough Series event, where an average of 15,000 ft. of cable is unspooled by hand around a ring where it is exposed to considerable grime and foot traffic.